-The long term goal of Straightness Training is achieving flexibility, gaining strength, build muscle and improving your horse’s overall health and maintaining it for a lifetime.
+The long-term goal of Straightness Training is achieving flexibility, gaining strength, building muscle, and improving our horse’s overall health.
+It’s also about maintaining these qualities for a lifetime.

-When doing a half-pass, the horse moves diagonally in a lateral bending, in a forward-sideward manner and looks in the direction it is going.
+When doing a half pass, our horse moves diagonally in lateral bending, in a forward-sideward way, and our horse looks in the direction it is going.

 Connection shoulder-in, haunches-in and half-pass

-So doing a half-pass is in a way the same as haunches-in, except that the exercise is not done along the wall but on the diagonal.
+So doing a half pass is in a way a combination of shoulder-in and haunches-in, except that the exercise is not done along the wall but on the diagonal.

 Imagine that the wall is on the diagonal and ride haunches-in along that imaginary wall.

 In the half pass, we want to go forward and sideways to develop the hind legs, and both hind legs need to connect with the center of mass in every step.
 Therefore the shoulders should always lead, meaning they are always in front of the hindquarters.
 If the shoulders don’t lead the hind legs will step next to the center of mass, which means they won’t take weight.